webpack-contrib/eslint-loader/README.md

 }
 ```

+Note that the config option you provide will be passed to the `CLIEngine`.
+This is a different set of options than what you'd specify in `package.json` or `.eslintrc`.
+See the [eslint docs](http://eslint.org/docs/developer-guide/nodejs-api#cliengine) for more detail.

 **Note that you can use both methods in order to benefit from global & specific options**

 #### `fix` (default: false)